riley-v/4F90-Project/Implementations/CPU-Hog/README.md

 	duration_list[i] = new_list;
 }
 ```

-After that, we need to sort the duration_list by most time on CPU to least time.
-At this time, we will also map each item in the thread_list to the corresponding item in the duration_list. <br />
+After that, we need to sort the *duration_list* by most time on CPU to least time on the CPU.
+We will also map each thread in the *thread_list* to the corresponding thread in the *duration_list*.
+This data will be stored in *thread_to_duration*, and will be used to speed up the process of creating the state system. <br />
 ```javascript
 //sort the entries by duration: highest to lowest print("Sorting threads by total duration...");